 - Connect with a community.
 There are many other wives who feel lonely, sad, and angry also.
 You need to hear their stories, and to share your own.
 If you can’t find a place to meet other such women in person, connect with an online group such as through X3Groups.com – online groups led by trained Christian individuals to help people in your exact situation.

 - Learn new ways of relating to your husband.
 If he wants to break free from pornography your help can be invaluable to him.
 If he doesn’t want help you may need to set up some boundaries for yourself and any children you have.
-The Women In The Battle workshops and community are one healthy place to learn these new ways of relating and living.
+Wives Care is one healthy place to learn these new ways of relating and living.
 You can learn the healthy way to forgive, and find help to know how and whether to fight for your marriage.

 I see you.
 I hurt for you.
 I know you are strong.
 I believe you can survive and thrive even through the pain.
 I don’t know what “the other side” will look like for you, but I know God can get you there.